 Secluded in stunning Perthshire countryside, Secret Bothy is perfect for visitors who want to follow sporting, historic, cultural or outdoor pursuits.
 Open Secret gives you a glimpse of what the district offers.
-It is teeming with possibilities.
+It is usually teeming with possibilities.

 Throughout the year, there are lots of activities which require little formal organisation such as walking, climbing, cycling, golf and sightseeing.
 The cottage has a huge stock of maps, books and information that will not fail to inspire.
 Red letter days are marked in the calendar.
 These are events which may require booking or have fixed timetables.

 Castles, forts, tower houses and strongholds are all here.
 Blair Castle – a Cinderella Castle lookalike – and surrounding Atholl Estates is one of Scotland’s top visitor attractions and the first stop on the Castle Trail.
 Huntingtower Castle, then called Ruthven Castle, is where Mary Queen of Scots honeymooned and Lochleven Castle is where she was imprisoned.
-Drummond Castle, near Crieff, boasts some of the finest formal gardens in Europe that are open all year.
+Drummond Castle, near Crieff, boasts some of the finest formal gardens in Europe that are open from May to October.
 They have been used as film locations for Rob Roy and Outlander.
 Castle Menzies at Weem gives great insight into 500 years of Highland heritage.

-If whisky is your thing, there are 5 distilleries within easy reach: Blair Athol (Pitlochry), Edradour (Pitlochry), Dewar’s Aberfeldy, Glenturret (Crieff) and Dalwhinnie.
+If whisky is your thing, there are 5 distilleries within easy reach: Blair Athol (Pitlochry), Edradour (Pitlochry), Dewar’s (Aberfeldy), Glenturret (Crieff) and Dalwhinnie.

 National Trust of Scotland

 International Horse Trials